 A bibliography is a list of sources (books, journals, Web sites, periodicals, etc.) one has used for researching a topic.
 Bibliographies are sometimes called "References" or "Works Cited" depending on the style format you are using.
 A bibliography usually just includes the bibliographic information (i.e., the author, title, publisher, etc.).

 An annotation is a summary and/or evaluation.
 Therefore, an annotated bibliography includes a summary and/or evaluation of each of the sources.

-Find more information, including examples and citation formatting from Purdue OWL.
+Find more information, including examples and citation formatting at the Purdue OWL here.

 Citations for film or video recordings usually begin with the title of the film: